 - Nobilia in Secret of Evermore houses one.
 Stocked goods range from bags of rice, to ceramic pots, to golden jackals, and even to priceless artifacts, all of it being traded and sold amongst each other.
 Ebon Keep in Gothica has a much smaller variation.

 - A less interactive game is Fallen London - formerly known as Echo Bazaar.
 Guess where you can go to buy things.
 You can buy souls (other people's, that is), combat veteran weasels, banned books, stolen letters, secrets that come in three flavors, a drug that teleports you into your own dreams, guns made by blacksmith rats, the actual blacksmith rats themselves, brass from Hell which never cools, fungus hats, live hats (with teeth), live gloves (also with teeth), "ridiculous" hats (no teeth, but exceptionally silly), cats, bats, lizards, eyeball-stealing spiders, pet tigers, poisoned umbrellas, glowing beetles for decoration/lighting, an elixir of immortality (though no one has ever scraped together enough money, and two of them used Fate), clothes made out of fabric that drinks light, clothes made out of fabric woven from nightmares, vaguely-Mongolian armor, coats covered in nothing but pockets full of helpful gadgets, demonic rifles from an alternate timeline and expired contracts for aforementioned souls.
 And let's not get into the kind of stuff you can sell at it.
 The characters in it are possibly weirder.
 Oh, and the Bazaar itself is probably a Genius Loci.
 It covets love stories.

 - Planescape: Torment has one where you can buy lots of fantastical spices with impossible tastes, all sorts of exotic magical weapons, and... cloth?
-It also has Vrishika's Curiosity Shoppe, where you can buy Deva's Tears, a modron cube action figure, a Monster Jug (which is a jug that has a monster in it), Yevrah's Ring of Almost Invisibility, and Baby Oil.
+It also has Vrischika's Curiosity Shoppe, mentioned above, where you can buy Deva's Tears, a modron action figure, a Monster Jug (which is a jug that has a monster in it), Yevrah's Ring of Almost Invisibility, and Baby Oil.